fiamett/pro-readme-maker/README.md

   n/a
   ## usage
-  just open via node js and fill out the required questions and it ought fill out everything and make the readme for you! just like how this one was made
+  just open via node js and fill out the required questions and it ought fill out everything and make the readme for you! just like how this one was made although this was modded
   ## credits
   template came from: [https://coding-boot-camp.github.io/full-stack/github/professional-readme-guide](https://coding-boot-camp.github.io/full-stack/github/professional-readme-guide)
   ## licenses